SlavaHeorh/rsschool-cv/cv.md

 - [ ] I can work as a team or alone.

 ## Skills
+- [ ] Experienced in CSS and HTML also JS.
 - [ ] Creating Test Cases in TestRail
 - [ ] Work with the system Jira
 - [ ] Entering bugs into the bug tracking system